mmm/higgs-tutorial/README.md

 # Rediscovering the Higgs boson using the Google Cloud Platform

+---

+# Update:

+This repository now has a new home: <https://github.com/GoogleCloudPlatform/scientific-computing-examples>
+Please keep an eye out for updates and direct all activity to that repo.
+Thanks!

+---

 On 4 July 2012, Researchers at the European Organization for Nuclear Research (CERN) [announced](https://cms.cern/physics/higgs-boson/observation-new-particle-mass-125-gev) that they had recorded events in the ATLAS and CMS experiments at the Large